luiswirth/bsc-thesis/src/matter/fem.typ

 #import "../setup-math.typ": *
 #import "../layout.typ": *

 = Finite Element Methods for Differential Forms

 We have now arrived at the chapter talking about the actual finite element library formoniq. \
-Here we will derive and implement the formulas for computing the element matrices of the various weak differential operators in FEEC.
+Here we will derive and implement the formulas for computing the element matrices of the various weak differential operators in Finite Element Exterior Calculus (FEEC) @douglas:feec-article, @douglas:feec-book.
-Furthermore we implement the assembly algorithm that will give us the final Galerkin matrices.
+Furthermore we implement the assembly algorithm that will give us the final Galerkin matrices @hiptmair:numpde.

 == Variational Formulation & Element Matrix Computation

-There are only 4 types of variational operators that are relevant to the mixed weak formulation of the Hodge-Laplace operator.
+There are only 4 types of variational operators that are relevant to the mixed weak formulation of the Hodge-Laplace operator @douglas:feec-book.
-All of them are based on the inner product on Whitney forms.
+All of them are based on the inner product on Whitney forms @whitney:geointegration, @douglas:feec-article.

-Above all is the mass bilinear form, which really is just the inner product.
+Above all is the mass bilinear form, which really is just the $L^2$ inner product @frankel:diffgeo.
 $
   m^k (u, v) &= inner(u, v)_(L^2 Lambda^k (Omega))
   quad
   u in L^2 Lambda^k, v in L^2 Lambda^k
 $

-The next bilinear form is the one for the exterior derivative
+The next bilinear form involves the exterior derivative @frankel:diffgeo
 $
   d^k (u, v) &= inner(dif u, v)_(L^2 Lambda^k (Omega))
   quad
   u in H Lambda^(k-1), v in L^2 Lambda^k
 $

-Also relevant is the bilinear form of the codifferential
+Also relevant is the bilinear form of the codifferential @frankel:diffgeo
 $
   c(u, v) &= inner(delta u, v)_(L^2 Lambda^k (Omega))
 $
-Using the adjoint property we can rewrite it using the exterior derivative applied to the test function.
+Using the adjoint property of the codifferential relative to the exterior derivative under the $L^2$ inner product @frankel:diffgeo, @douglas:feec-book, we can rewrite it using the exterior derivative applied to the test function.
 $
   c^k (u, v) &= inner(u, dif v)_(L^2 Lambda^k (Omega))